CatalinMS/mobile/README.md

-# mobile
+# SelfTalk - a note taking application

-SelfTalk - a note taking application
+## Brainstorming:

-All users can use this application, authentication is not mandatory.
+1. All users can use this application, authentication is not mandatory.

-Users can take notes and a list of all notes will be displayed
+2. Users can take notes and a list of all notes will be displayed.

-both offline and online support.
-Online to share notes between devices
+3. Both offline and online support.
+Online to share notes between devices.

-show location of places on reminders if set.
-Send emails of confirmation and reminders
+4. Show location of places on reminders, make it opt-in.
+Send emails of confirmation and reminders.

-notes can be arranged
+5. Notes can be rearranged.

-chart of complete and uncomplete reminders
+6. Chart of complete and uncomplete reminders